zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 ### IDE Support

-ZenStack offers a VSCode extension to support authoring ZModel files - syntax highlighting, auto completion, and error checking.
+ZenStack offers a VSCode extension to support authoring ZModel files - syntax highlighting, auto-completion, and error checking.
 You can install it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=zenstack.zenstack).
-It still lacks some of the nice features that the Prisma VSCode extension has, but we're actively improving it.
+Although it still lacks some features, the goal is to make it on par with the Prisma VSCode extension.
 We're also actively looking to support JetBrains IDEs.
 Please follow [this discussion](https://github.com/zenstackhq/zenstack/discussions/414) for updates.

 ### Full Documentation

-Check out the [ZModel Language](/docs/reference/zmodel-language) reference documentation for a full description of the language.
+Check out the [ZModel Language](/docs/reference/zmodel-language) reference documentation for a complete language description.